pagasa-parser/pods/docs/disaster-event/cyclones.md

 ### Example conversions

-TCWS warning object for the entire province of Albay
+TCWS warning object for the entire province of Albay:
 ```json
 {
   "psgc": "050500000",